symbolverse/symbolverse-promo/README.md

 ## The Essence

-A small, humane, calm **symbolic computing environment** where someone can think more clearly and program things that matter to them.
+A small, humane, calm **symbolic computing environment** where someone can think more clearly about multi-step plans and program things that matter to them.

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to build up **reliable workflows**.

-A place where someone can sit, write a bit of symbolic code, express workflows cleanly, and **check their correctness** before execution.
+A place where someone can sit, write a bit of symbolic code, express workflows cleanly, and **check their structural admissibility** before execution.

 The **workflows may be documented** and memorized for later references.